jal004/KeebCompanion/README.md

 ## Background:

 Are you a mechanical keyboard enthusiast that has trouble managing their collection?
-Do you have trouble managing all of your purchases or sales?
-Or do you just wish that there were more tools that specifically support this hobby?
+Do you have trouble managing all of your sales or purchases?
+What about more specialized tools for this hobby?
 If any of these apply to you, then look no further!

 Introducing KeebCompanion, a collection of four web applications that can be used by mechanical keyboard enthusiasts and those that plan on entering the hobby.
 Below are brief descriptions of the four tools.